 Figure 6.1.1-1 Signalling-based NR QoE activation procedure

-6.1.2 Signalling-based deactivation procedures
+6.1.2 Signalling-based deactivation procedure

-The procedure is used for deactivating the QoE measurement configured by OAM and triggered by CN shown in figure 6.1.2-1.
+The procedure is used for deactivating the QoE measurement configured by OAM and triggered by CN shown in Figure 6.1.2-1.

 The CN initiates the deactivation of QoE measurement, as configured by OAM, and sends the deactivation indication to the NG-RAN node to indicate which QoE measurement should be deactivated.
-The NG-RAN node checks whether there is an ongoing session pertaining to the QMC (according to the SA4 requirements).
-The QoE measurement configuration can be deactivated only if there is no such an ongoing session.

-The NG-RAN node sends the deactivation indication to UE AS layer, and then UE AS layer sends the deactivation indication to the UE application layer.
+The NG-RAN node sends the deactivation indication to the UE AS layer, and then the UE AS layer sends the deactivation indication to the UE application layer.